jts/ncov-tools/README.md

 ## Credit and Acknowledgements

-The tree-with-SNPs plot was inspired by a plot shared by Mads Albertsen in the ubioinfo slack.
+The tree-with-SNPs plot was inspired by a plot shared by Mads Albertsen.